ZJUVAI/Newclid/docs/manual/default_files/definitions.rst

 - **angle_bisector x a b c:** From non-collinear points a, b, c, creates x in the internal bisector of angle abc, with vertex at b.
 Adds the statement that angle abx and angle xbc are congruent.
 Construction returns a line that can be subjected to intersections.

 - **angle_mirror x a b c:** From non-collinear points a, b, c, creates x on the opposite side of bc with respect to a in a way that angle abx doubles angle abc.
 Adds the statement that angle abc and angle cbx are congruent.
-Construction returns a ray that can be subjected to intersections."
+Construction returns a ray that can be subjected to intersections.

-- "**circle x a b c:**", "From non-collinear points a, b, c, creates x the center of the circle through a, b, c.
-Adds the congruence statements that xa=xb and xb=xc."
+- **circle x a b c:** From non-collinear points a, b, c, creates x the center of the circle through a, b, c.
+Adds the congruence statements that xa=xb and xb=xc.

 - **circumcenter x a b c:** Same construction as **circle x a b c**.